codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

 #### Applications Card view
 Here is an example of the Applications dashboard in Card view mode.
-The Card view provides an scannable view of application data and the actions to manage applications.
+The Card view provides a scannable view of application data and the actions to manage applications.

   {% include
 image.html